 - Try the freezer — put your shoes in a ziplock bag, then stick them in the freezer for 24-48 hours.
 (This is also supposedly a great way to defunk your expensive denim.)

 - Wear socks.
 Trouser socks, knee-high pantyhose, even shoe liners all exist for exactly this purpose.
 I tend to prefer toe liners when they don’t interrupt the line of the shoe.
 Here’s a link to our older discussion on what hose to wear with pumps (if any).

-Ladies, have you had to deal with stinky shoes?
+Ladies, have you taken measures to prevent stinky shoes?
 What are your best practices for avoiding funk, and then your best suggestions for destinking your shoes?

 Social media picture credit: Deposit Photos / © belchonock.